logo

 Types of Certificates in Counseling

 Counseling is a broad field with many specializations to choose from.
 Licensed counselors can complete certificate programs to gain specialized knowledge or earn a dual license in another area of counseling.
-Certificate programs are available in all the major areas of counseling specialties and typically range in length from six months to two years of study that may be taken full-time or part-time.
+Certificate programs are available in all the major areas of counseling specialties and typically range in length from six months to a year of full-time study, though many of these programs are designed to be taken part-time.
 They may include a practicum or internship as part of the curriculum.
 Learn more about counseling certificate programs in each of these fields below.

 Marriage and Family Therapy Certificate

-Certificate programs in marriage and family therapy (MFT) provide practicing counselors with the opportunity to become dually-licensed to provide MFT services or can bridge the gap if your master’s in MFT doesn’t meet licensing standards.
-They can also be helpful for licensed marriage and family therapists (LMFTs) to learn more about a specific area of practice.
+Certificate programs in marriage and family therapy (MFT) allow practicing counselors to become dually licensed to provide MFT services or can bridge the gap if your master’s in MFT doesn’t meet licensing standards.
+MFT certificates can also help licensed marriage and family therapists (LMFTs) learn more about a specific area of practice.
 Certificates leading to licensure are offered in marriage and family therapy or marital and family therapy while areas of specialization in MFT include couples therapy, family therapy, child and adolescent development, and systems theories.
 A certificate in marriage and family therapy may require students to complete supervised work experience as this is a common licensure requirement.
 To learn more, read our MFT degree guide.

 Mental Health Counseling Certificate

-Mental health counseling involves the psychotherapeutic assessment and treatment of mental and emotional disorders in individual and group settings.
+Mental health counseling certificates teach the psychotherapeutic assessment and treatment of mental and emotional disorders in individual and group settings.
 Certificates in this area of specialization include clinical mental health counseling, mental health counseling, and professional counseling.
-In every state, a master’s degree in mental health counseling is required for state licensure; certificate courses can be helpful to candidates with a graduate degree that does not meet licensure requirements or to licensed counselors interested in focusing their practice in a specific area, such as child and youth mental health, co-occurring disorders, and mental health and aging.
-Learn more about the opportunities available to counseling degree and certificate holders in our Mental Health Counseling Degree Guide.
+In every state, a master’s degree in mental health counseling is required for state licensure; certificate coursework can help candidates with a graduate degree that does not meet licensure requirements or licensed counselors interested in focusing their practice in a specific area, such as child and youth mental health, co-occurring disorders, and mental health and aging.
+Learn more about opportunities available to counseling degree and certificate holders in our Mental Health Counseling Degree Guide.

 Rehabilitation Counseling Certificate

-Rehabilitation counselors specialize in assessing and helping clients with disabilities adapt to daily life and develop functional abilities.
+Rehabilitation counseling certificates teach students to assess and help clients living with disabilities adapt to daily life and develop functional abilities.
 Certificates in this field are offered in rehabilitation counseling and related fields such as rehabilitation studies and disability studies among others.
 State licensing requirements vary and applicants should determine whether a certificate program meets the guidelines if they hope to earn licensure as a rehabilitation counselor.
 Earning a certificate in rehabilitation counseling may also increase employment opportunities or enable graduates to command a higher salary.
 If you’d like to learn more about degrees and certificates in rehabilitation counseling, read our rehabilitation counseling degrees guide.

 School Counseling Certificate

-School counselors work with students of all grades ranging from pre-K to 12th grade and provide guidance and support related to personal, academic, and behavioral issues.
+School counseling certificates prepare graduates to work with students of all grades ranging from pre-K to 12th grade and provide guidance and support related to personal, academic, and behavioral issues.
 Some states require school counselors to complete educator preparation programs and earn teaching experience before they are eligible for school counselor roles.
-A master’s degree is required for full licensure in all states, but those who have a master’s degree in a subject other than school counseling may often complete a school counseling certificate to meet licensure requirements.
+A master’s degree is required for full licensure in all states, but candidates with a master’s degree in a subject other than school counseling may complete a school counseling certificate to meet licensure requirements.
 Review our guide to school counseling degrees to learn more about the degree and certificate options in this specialty of counseling.

 Substance Abuse Counseling Certificate

-Substance abuse counselors, also known as addiction counselors, have specialized knowledge in substance abuse, addiction, chemical dependency, and recovery issues and help clients and their loved ones address these challenges.
-In many states, a high school diploma and related work experience are acceptable to earn licensure, and certificate programs can help substance abuse counselors gain in-depth knowledge and training and may provide greater employment opportunities.
+Substance abuse counseling or addiction counseling certificates teach specialized knowledge in substance abuse, addiction, chemical dependency, and recovery issues and how to help clients and their loved ones address these challenges.
+In many states, a high school diploma and related work experience are acceptable to earn licensure.
+Certificate programs can help substance abuse counselors gain in-depth knowledge and training and may provide greater employment opportunities.
 Some states require prospective substance abuse counselors to complete specific training in substance abuse and addiction; completing a certificate may be one way to meet these requirements.
-Certificates may be offered in substance abuse counseling, substance abuse studies, addiction counseling, addiction studies, and chemical dependency counseling.
-Take a look at our Substance Abuse Counseling Degree Guide to learn more about these options.
+Certificates are offered in substance abuse counseling, substance abuse studies, addiction counseling, addiction studies, and chemical dependency counseling.
+Read our Substance Abuse Counseling Degree Guide to learn more about these options.

 On-Campus Counseling Certificate Degree Programs